 The repercussions of the death penalty echo well beyond the killing of a particular criminal.
 When the state takes a life, it is sending a signal that there are situations when killing is acceptable, when killing is legally sanctioned.
 Who is to say what these situations are?
-If it is all right to kill a violent crim-

-Respect for human rights must never be dependent on the whims of public opinion. inal, perhaps it is also acceptable to kill political opponents, minorities, the poor, or others deemed deserving of such treatment.
+If it is all right to kill a violent criminal, perhaps it is also acceptable to kill political opponents, minorities, the poor, or others deemed deserving of such treatment.
 This logic is unacceptable in a democratic society, as it opens the door for the arbitrary use of power to take the place of democracy and the rule of law.